Arthritis in Cats: Signs, Symptoms & Treatment Options

 As noted above, taking weight off of deteriorated or inflamed joints can help cats enjoy greater comfort and mobility (while also helping to limit further joint damage).
 If your cat continues to struggle despite your veterinarian's recommendations, he probably needs a wheelchair.

 Here at K9 Carts, we offer specialized wheelchairs for both dogs and cats as other pets, who suffer from debilitating joint problems such as arthritis.
 Our cat wheelchairs bear a close resemblance to our dog wheelchairs, only designed for the smaller, lighter bodies of felines.

-Simply enter your cat’s width, length, height, and girth measurements to receive the correct wheelchair size.
-Our rear support cat wheelchairs provide support for the rear legs only, with the assumption that your cat’s front legs can bear weight without significant pain or disability.
+Simply enter your cat's width, length, height, and girth measurements to receive the correct wheelchair size.

+Our rear support cat wheelchairs provide support for the rear legs only, with the assumption that your cat's front legs can bear weight without significant pain or disability.
 If your cat requires support for both front and rear legs, our full support wheelchairs will be the perfect option.
 You can determine whether your cat needs a full support wheelchair or a regular cat wheelchair by employing what we call the towel test.

-Simply take a strip of towel and cut two leg holes in it for your cat’s rear legs.
-With your cat’s legs inserted through the holes, lift the towel slightly, taking some of the weight off of the rear legs, and observe your cat’s stance as he walks.
+Simply take a strip of towel and cut two leg holes in it for your cat's rear legs.
+With your cat's legs inserted through the holes, lift the towel slightly, taking some of the weight off of the rear legs, and observe your cat's stance as he walks.
+If you see signs of stumbling, knucking of the front paws, choppy steps, or balance problems, then your cat probably has foreleg issues that require the use of a full support wheelchair.

 We Can Help Your Cat Live a Happier, More Comfortable Life